hongjes1/UGChordstoFlats/README.md

 D E F G A Bb C (D)

 #### The UG Problem ####
 While users are allowed to insert sharps and/or flats into their submissions, the transposition feature defaults to sharps only, whether accurate or not.
-To compensate for situations where flats are appropriate for the situation, this short script was written to addres this.
+To compensate for situations where flats are appropriate for the situation, this short script was written to address this.

 # Known bugs and shortcomings
 - The javascript event onMouseOver will reset the chord names to their original value.
 This has something to do with external code.